pictoune/pictoune.github.io/index.md

 [Illustration: A frustrated person in front of a pile of language books and vocabulary flashcards]

-## 2. The Secret Sauce 🍯: Spaced Repetition and AI-Powered Flashcards
+## 2. The Secret Sauce 🍯: Spaced Repetition and AI-generated Flashcards

 ### 2.1.
 Spaced Repetition: A Scientifically Proven Solution to Learn 🧬